Best Cheap Things to Buy in Bangkok — Silk, Thai Designer Clothes, Retro Items and More

-Thai Handmade Products – There is no country in the world that makes more handmade products than Thailand and every year more and more unique items are made here.
-For the 2014-2015 tourist season, there are so many Thai handmade products to choose from, you really will be overwhelmed.
+Thai Handmade Products – There is no country in the world that makes more handmade products than Thailand, and every year more and more unique items are made here.
+In fact, there are so many Thai handmade products to choose from, you really will be overwhelmed.

 Expect to find hand-embroidered clothing and fabrics, handmade pottery and glass, carved wood products, candles, soaps, perfumes, jewelry, silk products, paintings and sculptures, wooden masks and hand-carved statues, bags and purses, silk-screened t shirts, toys and on and on.

 The best two places to find the largest selection of Thai handmade products are Chatuchak Weekend Market, which is held every Saturday and Sunday and has more than 15,000 stalls, as well as JJ Mall right behind it (which is open every day).

 Prices at both of these places are ‘local price’, so the bargains are unbelievably cheap.
 You can get to them from the BTS Mo Chit sky train station.

 OTOP Handmade Products – For official Thai handmade products sponsored by the government, check out one of the OTOP stores, as you’ll find stunningly beautiful Thai products here.